jessevdp/jessevdp.github.io/_posts/2017-06-17-rebranding-myself.md

 Time to start taking all these ideas and making them into reality.
 Almost.
 I had a couple more decisions to make.
 Where am I going to host this site?
 Content management system?
 Those kinds of things.

-Most of my code is open source and lives on [GitHub](https://github.com).
+Most of my code is open sourced and lives on [GitHub](https://github.com).
 Therefore I knew about something called GitHub pages (gh-pages).
 A service GitHub offers providing free website hosting for developers who contribute to the open source community.
 I also knew that gh-pages offered support for [jekyll](https://jekyllrb.com)— a static site generator.

 Jekyll takes a whole bunch of text documents and spits them out as a static website.
 It's a content management system of sorts but it lacks a proper Graphical User Interface.
 But honestly I don't really need a CMS with a fancy user interface.
 I prefer to work with text documents.